 This tutorial is based on the Jalview Desktop application.
-Much of the information will also be useful for users of the JalviewLite applet, which has the same core editing, analysis and visualization capabilities (see the JalviewLite Applet Examples page for examples).
+Much of the information will also be useful for users of the JalviewLite applet, which has the same core editing, analysis and visualization capabilities.
 The Jalview Desktop, however, is much more powerful, and includes additional support for interaction with external web services, and production of publication quality graphics.